alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 }
 ```

-We start with an empty `Vec` and a random number generator.
+We start with an empty `Vec` and a random number generator (RNG).

 On each iteration of the `while` loop, we generate a rectangle.
-The [`gen_range()` function][gen_range] generates a random value for the width/height of the rectangle, within the range we've given.
+The [`gen_range` function][gen_range] generates a random value for the width/height of the rectangle, within the range we've given.
-These values are used for the next rectangle, which is appended to the result `Vec`.
+These values are used to create the next rectangle, which is appended to the result `Vec`.

 The `x_coord` variable tracks how far along we've moved.
 We increase it with each new rectangle we add, so all the rectangles are precisely touching but never overlapping.